edhendoschem/UoL_Photonics/Tutorials/Python/Cython.md

 ```
 runs 'somestatement' 1000 times and repeats it 3 times (the default number).
 Displays the speed of the fastest run

+### Useful jupyter notebook shortcuts
+'ctrl + enter' Runs the code in the current cell
+'shift + enter' Runs the code in the current cell and creates a new cell

 ## Cython files: .pyd and .pyx

 Cython files have a different extension than Python files.
 They are **.pyd** to store declarations (we will ignore